Start in March, August and November each year.

 Period 1: “Gaia warning” - 14 days

-In this period, participants have structured teacher-led courses about global warming, climate change, sustainable agriculture, pollution, the oceans and other related topics.
-Participants also reflect on the actions that can be done together to adapt to the changing climate in the islands and around the world.
+In this period, participants have structured teacher-led courses about St. Vincent, global warming, climate change, sustainable agriculture, pollution, the oceans and other related topics.

 Period 3: Making RVA Climate Compliant - 1 month

-In this period participants prepare and carry out the first planned Climate Compliance actions; using Richmond Vale Academy and the Climate Center as their testing grounds.
+In this period participants prepare and carry out Climate Compliance actions at Richmond Vale Academy.

 The actions done can include: